paubins/stutter/Pods/Shift/README.md

 ShiftImageView()
 ```

-Each UI class has an Objective-C exuivalend, just add _Objc to the class name, ShiftView_Objc
+Each UI class has an Objective-C equivalent, just add _Objc to the class name, ShiftView_Objc

 ## Requirements

-Swift 3.0, iOS 8.
+Swift 4.0, iOS 8.
 Compatible with Obj-c

 ## Installation